trustoverip/utility-foundry-wg/workflow/stories/kob.md

 ### Define

 Using the [Sovrin Governance Framework](https://sovrin.org/library/sovrin-governance-framework/) as a model, a simplified governance framework was built.
 Reducing the number of documents drastically and making governance easier to read and understand was one of the primary goals.
-The Indicio networks are run with a very similar governance and structure as what the Sovrin Networks were based on.
+The KOBPIU networks are run with a very similar governance and structure as what the Sovrin Networks were based on.
 All documents are open source, and it will be operated as a public decentralized network.
 As "Network of Networks" becomes a reality, we hope to be available and at the forefront of collaboration and testing.

 * Will use Linux Foundation open source project models.
 * Will use Hyperledger Indy as the ledger technology